Elmo Smith: Mayor of Ontario

 At age 26, Smith was elected president of the Ontario Chamber of Commerce.
 At age 30, the newspaper publisher was elected Mayor of Ontario in 1940 by a margin of 44 votes.
 At the time, the town had a population around 3,500.
 Smith was considered young for his age and had beaten an incumbent running for his seventh term.
 Soon after taking office, Coronet, a national magazine, rated Smith as one of five outstanding mayors of small U.S. cities.
-Smith played a big part in securing government aid from the Works Progress Administration and Civil Aeronautics Authority to develop the Ontario Municipal Airport, making it one of the first airfields and civilian training programs at a small town in the U.S. This proved useful to the military when the nation entered WWII.
+Smith played a part in securing government aid from the Works Progress Administration and Civil Aeronautics Board to develop the Ontario Municipal Airport, making it one of the first airfields and civilian training programs at a small town in the U.S. This proved useful to the military when the nation entered WWII.

 Japanese Americans

 On Feb.
 19, 1942, President Franklin D. Roosevelt signed Executive Order 9066, which led to the internment of Japanese Americans.
 However, Smith called for the federal government to allow Japanese Americans to settle in Ontario.
 Smith told the Associated Press "If the Japs, both alien and nationals, are a menace to the Pacific Coast safety unless they are moved inland, it appears downright cowardly to take any other stand than to put out the call, 'Send them along; we'll cooperate to the fullest possible extent in taking care of them.'"
 Following, the adoption of Civilian Restrictive Order 2, Japanese Americans living in Oregon were able to leave the makeshift living quarters at the Portland Assembly Center and move to Ontario.
 A population of about 134 in the city and surrounding county before the war ballooned to 1,000 as Malheur County recruited farm workers during the war.

 At this time much of the West Coast supported their exclusion.
 "No Japs Allowed" signs were posted across the river in nearby Payette, Idaho.
 Smith hired Japanese Americans to care for his children.
 He also wrote positive editorials about Japanese immigrants to combat xenophobia.
 By 1950, Ontario boasted the highest Japanese-American population per capita in all of Oregon.
 "Elmo Smith encouraged the community to be compassionate to us, to understand that they needed us," Japanese American George Iseri said.
 "He said, 'These people are Americans.
 They're legal residents.
 They did nothing wrong.'
 He just had a lot of common sense."